 The Federal Housing Finance Agency, which now sets the loan limits, also created higher loan limits for areas of the country designated as “high-cost areas.”
 There are high-cost areas in all regions of the country except the Midwest.

 Income Qualifications: Conforming loan programs require comprehensive income qualifications.
 Your income must meet standards and guidelines relevant to the loan program.
+Your monthly housing costs (mortgage principal and interest, property taxes and insurance) must meet a specified percentage of your gross monthly income.
+You must have enough income to pay your housing costs plus all additional monthly debt.

 The main difference between a conventional loan and other types of mortgages is the fact a conventional loan is not made by a government entity nor insured by a government entity.
 It’s what we refer to as a non-GSE loan.
 A non-government sponsored entity.